absima/coffee-market-pipeline/README.md

 # Coffee Market Analytics (LLM-assisted)

 A small, reproducible market time-series analytics pipeline using coffee (Arabica) prices.
-It ingests public data, stores it in SQLite, generates time-series features, trains a simple baseline model, evaluates performance, and produces a concise analyst-style note using a **local LLM** (Ollama).
+It fetches public data, stores it in SQLite, generates time-series features, trains a simple baseline model, evaluates performance, and produces a concise analyst-style note using a **local LLM** (Ollama).

 The LLM is used for **interpretation and reporting**, not for prediction.